- Short-listed, OLA Red Maple Award, Fiction, 2011

 272 Pages | Ages 12 & Up

-With wit and sensitivity, Gordon Korman tackles truths about high school sports and the quirky, yet poignant friendship that develops between Marcus and Charlie.
+With wit and sensitivity, Gordon Korman tackles truths about high school sports, while delivering a poignant story about an unlikely friendship.

 TM & © 1996 - 2018 Scholastic Canada Ltd. All rights reserved.